internationaltouch/internationaltouch.github.io/_policy/member-protection.md

 #### Prohibition against discrimination and harassment

-We prohibit all forms of harassment and discrimination based on the personal characteristics listed in the "Definitions" set out in the Dictionary of Terms \[see clause 10\].
+We prohibit all forms of harassment and discrimination based on the personal characteristics listed in the "Definitions" set out in the [Dictionary of Terms].

 Any person who believes they are being, or have been, harassed or discriminated against by another person or organisation bound by this policy is encouraged to raise their concerns with us.
 A person